floating-ui/floating-ui/CONTRIBUTING.md

 ## Setup

-Then run `yarn` to install the needed dependencies.
+Run `yarn` to install the needed dependencies.

 Note that `npm` is not supported because this projects makes use of the Yarn workspaces.